 This post may contain affiliate links.
 Please see my disclosure policy for more details.

-If you’re reading this blog post, you’ve probably heard stories of people like me house sitting in amazing properties and travelling the world rent-free.
-You might be wondering what these people do all day and what duties are involved.
-So, what is house sitting exactly?
+If you’ve heard stories of people house sitting in luxury properties and travelling rent-free, you might be wondering, what is house sitting exactly?
 And what is a house sitter?

 What is House Sitting?
 Table of Contents